 The Asia Options team is a dynamic and talented group of young Australians who span the Asia Pacific.
 We work out of coffee shops, universities and office buildings all along the east coast of Australia, as well as the hutongs of Beijing, ramen bars of Tokyo and jungles of West Timor.
 We all believe these experiences should not disappear into our resumes, but be celebrated and used to encourage other young Australians to engage with Asia.

-DirectorOlly works with Alibaba in Hangzhou and is enthusiastic about entrepreneurship, e-commerce, Asia education, tech and foreign languages.
-Olly is a graduate from RMIT University and the Hopkins Nanjing Center for Chinese and American Studies.
+DirectorOlly works with Alibaba in Hangzhou and is enthusiastic about entrepreneurship, data science, e-commerce, and foreign languages.
+Olly is a graduate of RMIT University and the Hopkins Nanjing Center.
 Olly speaks Mandarin and Korean.
 Olly blogs at www.contentin.asia

 Art DirectorJames is a communication designer based in Melbourne, Australia.
 James' design philosophy is simple; clear communication is fundamental.

 India CorrespondentSinead has graduated from a Bachelor of International Studies at Western Sydney University and a Graduate Diploma in International Relations at Macquarie University.
 Currently a Master of Arts student at the University of New England, Sinead has worked and volunteered at NGOs and Government departments.
 She first went to India on a New Colombo Plan scholarship in 2017, undertaking a two-week study tour.
 Since learning from her classes and her study tour of India, Sinead loves what India has to offer.